 Frying and baking

 Deep frying - The tortillas become hard and crunchy, perfect for tostadas or tortilla chips.
-Set a deep frying pan with oil and bring up to high heat.
+Set a deep frying pan with oil and bring it up to high heat.
 Add the tortillas in small batches, whole or cut into triangles and fry until golden crisp.
-They should no longer be pliable.
+They should no longer be flexible.
 This should take approximately 2 minutes.
-Transfer the fried tortillas or chips to a paper towel lined plate to drain any oil excess.
+Transfer the fried tortillas or chips to a paper towel-lined plate to drain any oil excess.
 If making tortilla chips, sprinkle some sea salt on them while they are warm.

 Baking- A lighter alternative to deep frying.
-The tortillas are laid on a baking sheet and set in a high temperature oven for a few minutes until crispy.
+The tortillas are laid on a baking sheet and set in a high-temperature oven for a few minutes until crispy.
 Set the oven to 200°C, lay the corn tortillas on a baking tray (use baking paper to avoid using any oil) in a single layer and bake in the oven for approximately 15 minutes or until crispy.
-The tortillas should no longer be pliable.
-Turn the tortillas half way.
+The tortillas should no longer be flexible.
+Turn the tortillas halfway.

 We are not purists.
 We understand that having a good tortilla is challenging enough, let alone warming it up the correct way.
 Whether one uses the microwave oven or chooses to have it *gasp* cold is up to personal choice.
 But, trust us when we say that having a little patience and trying to warm tortillas the right way will make the whole difference between a sad taco and a happy taco.
 And we all love happy tacos, don’t we?

 Pro tip: Store fresh tortillas by separating each one into a new pile.
 If they are warm, wait until they are cold before the next step.
 Once cooled down and separated, place them inside a plastic bag, well-closed, inside the fridge.
 By separating before storing them they won’t get stuck together and it will be easier to take them for later use.
 This way they will keep for several days.
 This method is also perfect for freezing!